 The glial neuron cell damage seen in Alzheimer’s, ALS, Primary Dementia, Parkinson’s and age related macular degeneration result from the inability of an aging but histological normal liver to thoroughly metabolize common substrates encountered in the course of one’s normal daily life resulting in incompletely metabolized by products some of which are neurotoxic.

-These hepatic generated neurotoxins lead to initial glial-neuron cell degeneration, precipitating progressive glial-neuron cell death.
-The relative proportions of which specific neurotoxic metabolites are produced, could possibly determine whether any given patient develops ALS, Alzheimer’s, Primary Dementia, Parkinson’s, Multiple Sclerosis or Age Related Macular Degeneration or any or all other forms of neurodegenerative brain diseases known to exist.
+These hepatic generated neurotoxins are the proximate cause of the initial glial-neuron cell degeneration precipitating progressive glial-neuron cell death.
+The relative proportions, chemical composition and spatial configuration of specific neurotoxic metabolites could possibly determine whether any given patient develops: ALS, Alzheimer’s, Primary Dementia, Parkinson’s or age related macular degeneration.

-Hepatic generated neurotoxins almost certainly will have different levels of neurotoxicity, and be produced in varying concentrations and quantities, accounting for the disparity in the rate of progression and clinical manifestations of various types of neurodegenerative brain diseases.
+Hepatic generated neurotoxins almost certainly will have different levels of neurotoxicity, and be produced in varying concentrations and quantities, accounting for the disparity in the rate of progression of the various types of neurodegenerative brain diseases.